darwino/darwino-documentation/Developer Guide/Using the Studio.md

  In order for the highest level, the Darwino app, to have the context it needs available, at application initialization the com.demo.app.AppContextListener is triggered before anything else.

- It provides the application with access to all of its environment information As a listener, it cannot pass parameters, but the application can have global parameters, so the listener uses global parameters to pass context information
+ It provides the application with access to all of its environment information.
+As a listener, it cannot pass parameters, but the application can have global parameters, so the listener uses global parameters to pass context information

  Authentication
 The wizard generates code allowing the use of J2EE authentication, but that requires the J2EE server to be connected to your directory of users and every web application server has its own mechanism for doing that; this does not lend itself to true portability.
 Also, J2EE authentication lacks granularity.